The Driver Verification System (DVS) Program tracks changes to the status of a driver's license to improve public safety in Massachusetts.

 How do I access the DVS Program?

-You will need to designate at least one eServices Administrator.
+You will access the DVS program via the RMV's eServices web-based portal.
+You must designate at least one eService Administrator for your DVS account.
 The eService Administrator will maintain access for your End Users.

 Is there training required to participate in the DVS Program?